 Frequently Asked Questions

 Double Up Food Bucks (DUFB) is a nutrition incentive program that matches the Supplemental Nutrition Assistance Program (SNAP) benefits to enable EBT cardholders to purchase more fruits and vegetables.
 Shoppers will receive a matching credit for every dollar spent on fresh produce.
-The program doubles the value of fruits and vegetables by giving EBT cardholders a $1:$1 match for purchases on qualifying produce items, up to $10 per day.
-The Double Up Food Bucks Oregon Grocery Pilot Program is possible thanks to a $1.5 million investment approved by the State of Oregon in the 2019-2021 biennial budget, and to the collaborative expertise of the Farmers Market Fund, Oregon Food Bank, Oregon Farmers Markets Association, and the Portland CSA Coalition.
-The Double Up Food Bucks (DUFB) program has been active at farmers’ markets around the state since 2015, and the additional funding expands the program to local grocery stores for the first time.
+The program doubles the value of fruits and vegetables by giving EBT cardholders a $1:$1 match for purchases on qualifying produce items, up to $20 per day.

 Fresh fruits and vegetables in their natural state with no added sugar, salt, or preservatives are eligible for this program.
 Edible plant starts and seeds are also eligible.
 (Canned and frozen items, bagged salad kits with dressing, and fruit cups or juices with added sugar are not permitted.
 Self-service salad bars also are not permitted.)